jawwadbr/dnd5e-magicItems-api/README.md

 ## API Endpoints

+-- NEED TO ADD LOGIN ENDPOINTS IN README --

-To make the HTTP request below just for testing, [Postman](https://www.postman.com) tool was used:
+To make the HTTP request below, [Postman](https://www.postman.com) tool was used:

 ### Public Endpoints